deepanshs/mrsimulator/docs/installation/devs.rst

 which will run a series of tests alerting you to any unit tests that fail.

 **Building docs**: We use the sphinx Python documentation generator for building docs.
-Navigate to the *docs* folder within the mrsimulator package folder, and type,
+Navigate to the *docs* directory within the mrsimulator folder, and type,

 .. code-block:: bash